Get an independent review of Construction Documents for Completeness, Consistency, Coordination and Constructability before you build.

 2. Do the drawings include sufficient views and information to illustrate and convey requirements related to the building enclosure configuration, including recesses, projections, ups and downs, material changes, air barriers and their connections, vapor control layers, and other construction conditions?

-5. Are details buildable?
-Do details allow for a basic, conventional sequence* of construction, or do they suggest an impractical approach, requiring, for example, the installation of finish materials before structure?
-(Attention to detail is always important but is especially important for projects that employ 3D modeling software and demand a subtractive approach to detailing vs. a conventional additive approach to detail development.)(*Although sequence is generally understood to be a contractor responsibility, the architect’s details should be in keeping with a reasonable sequence of construction.)
+3. Are details buildable?
+Do details allow for a basic, conventional sequence of construction, or do they suggest an impractical approach, requiring, for example, the installation of finish materials before structure?

-6. Are roof slopes and drainage adequate?
-(This can be a problem area for buildings with low-slope roofs, especially if the designers focus exclusively on other matters or have difficulty visualizing low slope drainage conditions.)
+4. Are roof slopes and drainage adequate?
+(This can be a problem area for buildings with low-slope roofs, especially if the designers have difficulty visualizing low slope drainage conditions.)

-16. Are consultant drawings coordinated with architectural drawings and with other consultant drawings?
+5. Are consultant drawings coordinated with architectural drawings and with drawings developed by other consultants?

 a.
 Are structural levels consistent with architectural levels?
 Do foundation, top-of-wall, top-of-steel, and deck elevations agree with related architectural information?